 The Strategy highlights the need to make the care sector more attractive, especially by improving working conditions and wages and providing education and training.
 Poor working conditions of care workers are one of the major challenges, as they hamper retention and recruitment of much needed staff.
 The situation has worsened due to the pandemic, but it is particularly bad for domestic workers, who sometimes work undeclared and are denied basic labour rights.
-On this point, the Strategy invites Member States to ratify and comply with the ILO Convention 1896, which sets out standards for decent working conditions for domestic workers.
-At the moment, only 8 Member States have ratified the Convention.
+On this point, the Strategy invites Member States to ratify and comply with the ILO Convention 189 6, which sets out standards for decent working conditions for domestic workers.
+At the moment, only 9 Member States have ratified the Convention (where for Spain, for instance, it will enter into force on 29 Feb 2024)7.